About Raquel Micit and Ryan Miner The Senior Soup

 You don’t have “BS” your doctor.

 Tell them the truth.
-They’ll likely appreciate your candor.
+They’ll likely appreciate your honesty.

-First, you may want to jot down a few notes to reference during your discussion.
+Recommendation #1: Write down a few notes to reference during your discussion with your doctor.

-Remember that you’re not confronting your doctor; simply put, you’re engaging in a conversation about your reasons for leaving.
+Recommendation #3: Remember that you’re not confronting your doctor; you’re discussing your reasons for leaving.

-Focus on what’s best for you and think about your long-term healthcare goals.
+Focus on what’s best for you and consider your long-term healthcare goals—some constructive, non-aggressive feedback with your doctor.

 • How long did you have to wait for lab results?